 In January 2011, Governor Bill Haslam selected Many-Bears Grinder to be the Commissioner for the Tennessee Department of Veterans Affairs.
 She has the honor of being the first woman to serve the State in this capacity.
-Commissioner Grinder has been instrumental in opening a new State Veterans Cemetery in East Tennessee and Veterans have received more than 1 billion dollars in federal funding from claims filed by the department in 2011 and 2012 respectively.
-Mrs. Many-Bears Grinder has created many milestones since her appointment in 2011 to include: the state’s first formal casualty standard operating procedure to assist casualty officers and surviving members, co-hosting the fist Women Veteran’s Summit in 2012 that offered networking opportunities as well as benefit and health information.
+Commissioner Grinder has been instrumental in opening a new State Veterans Cemetery in East Tennessee and Veterans have received more than 1.9 billion dollars in federal funding from claims filed by the department in 2015.
+Mrs. Many-Bears Grinder has created many milestones since her appointment in 2011 to include: the state’s first formal casualty standard operating procedure to assist casualty officers and surviving members, co-hosting the first Women Veteran’s Summit in 2012 that offered networking opportunities as well as benefit and health information.

 Colonel Grinder holds a Master’s degree in Strategic Studies from the Army War College and a Master’s degree in Human Resource Development from the University of Tennessee, Knoxville.
-She is a member of several military and Veteran organizations including AMVETS, Vietnam Veterans of America, the American Legion and Disabled Veterans of America.
+She is a member of several military and Veteran organizations including AMVETS, the American Legion and Disabled Veterans of America.